luli-git/MAP/README.md

-conda env create -f environment.yaml conda activate map git clone https://github.com/mlfoundations/task_vectors # we used the zero-shot task vectors from this repo python run_MAP.py # check the args.py for the hyperparameters and 4 modes
+conda env create -f environment.yaml conda activate map git clone https://github.com/mlfoundations/task_vectors # we used the zero-shot task vectors from this repo python run_MAP.py # check the args.py for the hyperparameters and 3 modes [map, bayesian, nested]
 ```
 # Example Pareto fronts obtained by MAP and solutions obtained by baseline methods
 <table>